19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/50 Coins/Alchemist Kit.md

 A crucible, mortar and pestle, and cauldron.

+An [Alchemist Apparatus](../1000%20Coins/Alchemist%20Apparatus.md) is required for higher level spells.

 | Quantity of Item | Item Slots | Price |
 | ---------------- | ---------- | ----- |
 | 1                | 3          | 50    |